 These birds spend the most of their time migrating to the Antarctica.
 They are known to have the longest migration distance of all birds.
 Their migration journey lasts for no less than 90 days each way and because they migrate at sea, they hardly take breaks on land except during breeding season.

-We all know that bees make hooey but just how hard the have to work gathering nectar to make honey may surprise you.
-To produce 2.5 ml of honey, a honey bee has to work 10 hours daily for 6 days.
+We all know that bees make hooey but just how hard they have to work gathering nectar to make honey may surprise you.
+To produce 2.5 ml of honey, a honeybee has to work 10 hours daily for 6 days.
 While the workers are busy working to produce honey, the queen bee spends most of her time laying more than 1,000 eggs daily.

 Lions specifically lionesses spend most of their time hunting as a pack as the survival of the pride depends on how good they are in hunting.
 They are also responsible for caring for the young.
 Together they bring down preys many times their size.